ssfsx17/sky-islands/core.md

 **Prepare Elemental Sticky Vial**:

 - An elemental sticky vial can be thrown up to 30 feet away to add 1 stack of Elemental Sticky Bomb status, ignoring Physical Evasion.
+  - **Elemental Sticky Bomb: <Specific>** - You take 1 elemental damage of the specific element, per status phase.
+Multiple sticky bombs can stack.
+Thankfully they have finite durations.

 **Expert Packing of Elemental Sticky Vial**: